 Three hours from India’s IT city of Bengaluru, lies Gowdathatagadde village, home to 1,800 people.
 Like Venkatravanna, 90% of these villagers belongs to the Dalit community, considered a ‘low’ caste, according to the 2011 country’s census count.

 The caste system in India has determined an individual’s place in society by virtue of birth and occupation for more than 2000 years.
 Those on the lower end of the ancient social hierarchy including scheduled castes (SC) and scheduled tribes (ST) constitute, respectively, 16.6% and 8.6% of the population.
 These groups typically take up low-income occupations and agricultural labour.

 As crop yields declined over the years in Gowdathatagadde, most villagers left the farming sector here and took up jobs as daily wage labourers in Bengaluru.
 Venkatravanna is one of the few people left behind.

 Why?
 Kolar district has a semi-arid climate and no water bodies.
 A study declared the district perpetually drought-hit.
-This classification is given to districts with either 66% rainfall deficit or 33% crop loss.
+This classification is given to districts with either 60% rainfall deficit or 33% crop loss for three weeks.